-Berryessa Gap Winery hails from Winters, California.
-I hate to admit I hadn’t heard of Winters or Yolo County?
-And being so close to Napa and Sonoma?
-They’re currently in the process of establishing the Winters California AVA (“Approved Viticulture Area”), and I’m looking forward to trying more from this area.
-This is what’s so great about trying new wines, you get to try beautiful, unique wines off the beaten path, and get a geography lesson too!
+They’re currently in the process of establishing the Winters California AVA (“Approved Viticulture Area”).
+Vineyards sit in the foothills of the coastal range between Davis and Napa in Yolo County.
+This is what’s so great about trying new wines, you get to try beautiful, unique wines off the heavily beaten path, and get a geography lesson too!

 Summers are hot and dry in Winters (sounds a lot like Arizona) with an average temperature of 94°F (lucky… try relentless 110+ all dang summer;).
 Lake Berryessa provides the much needed cooling winds for the grapevines at Coble Ranch Vineyards.
 This great lake is also the inspiration behind the winery’s name, where there’s a literal gap between the hills, a local visual landmark you can see for miles.

 “WE ARE IMMIGRANTS, PIONEERS, FARMERS AND ENTREPRENEURS” ~Berryessa Gap Winery